mmistakes/made-mistakes-jekyll/src/_pages/support.md

 ## Follow Me on Social Media

-I post fairly infrequently on social media --- I'm not the type to barf out a stream of rants and retweets in quick succession.
-Posts are along the lines of in-process artwork, speed painting videos, web design and development tidbits, sarcastic remarks, and photographic fragments from what little life I live.
+I post infrequently on social media --- I'm not the type to barf out a stream of rants and retweets in quick succession.
+Posts are typically speed painting videos, web design and development tidbits, sarcastic remarks, and photographic fragments from what little life I live.

 If these sorts of things interest you, follow along on: